wp-plugins/use-the-attachment-image/readme.txt

 == Description ==

-This plugin allows the first attachment image associated with a post to be used in different locations throughout a blog, a perfect compliment for magazine themes.
+Use the Attachment Image! allows the first attachment image associated with a post to be used in different locations throughout a blog, a perfect compliment for magazine themes.

-This plugin can include images of nearly any size, simply by using the included `<?php special_get_post_photo(); ?> function.
+This plugin can include images of nearly any size, simply by using the included `<?php special_get_post_photo(); ?>` function.
 See the installation page for more details regarding usage.

 == Installation ==